Nelson-numerical-software/nelson-vscode/README.md

-# nelson-vscode
+# Nelson for Visual Studio Code

-Nelson for Visual Studio Code
+This extension adds language support for Nelson to Visual Studio Code.